gargibiswas92/PROJECT.SSDNA.RES/README.md

    Also compared the effect of salt for this same length and same distances changing the dihedral potential.
 5. The INT.TRANSFERS directroy contains the graph plotting and everything I have done using the number of intersegmental transfers during the simulation.
    (Here to calculate the diffusion coefficient or to calculate intersegmental transfers I used codes which I kept in the CODES repository.)
+6. The STRUCT directory contains all the structures (.pdb) and image (.png) files.
+7.